ChocoChocolatto/challenge/coding-challenge.md

 ### Back-end

 We believe there is no one-size-fits-all technology.
-Good engineering is about using the right tool for the right job, and constantly learning about them.
+Good engineering is about using the right tools for the right job, and constantly learning about them.
 Therefore, feel free to mention in your `README` how much experience you have with the technical stack you choose, we will take note of that when reviewing your challenge.

 Here are some technologies we are more familiar with.
-Unless request by us, you can chooose any language to work on the challenge.
+Unless requested by us, you can chooose any language to work on the challenge.

 * Node.js
 * PHP